Easy Pattern for a Paper Mache

-Use the pattern to create a helmet-style mask, and be a lion for a few hours.
+Use the pattern to create a helmet-style mask, and discover how it would feel to be a lion for a few hours.

-You can also display the lion on your wall or create a treasured gift for someone who loves these big, beautiful cats.
-Your gift will be even more special when you tell them you made it yourself.
+Or you can display the lion on your wall or create a treasured gift for someone who loves these big, beautiful cats.

 Create a sculpted mane with cardboard, paper towels and paste (it’s easy, and the inistructions are included in the downloadable file).

 Or make a custom mane with a softer material, like yarn or raffia.
-To see how I made the raffia mane, watch the second video below.
+To see how I made the lion at the top of the page with its raffia mane, watch the second video below.

-You can use either traditional paper strips and paste over your cardboard mask, or use a slightly-altered version of Jonni’s paper mache clay recipe, as shown in the first video below.
-For the recipes, click on the Art Library link at the top of the page.
+You can use paper strips and paste, or use Jonni’s paper mache clay recipe, as shown in the first video below.
+For the recipes, click on the Blog/Art Library link at the top of the site.

 Finished size: Helmet-style mask – about 15.5 inches (39 cm) high, 13 inches (33 cm) wide and 12 inches (30 cm) deep.
 About 7.5” deep (17 cm) if built as a wall display mask.